-6 Example-Coverting Data From an ASCII Base to an EBCDIC Base
+A Example-Coverting Data From an ASCII Base to an EBCDIC Base

 This section demonstrate a simple example.
 Below is a configuration file which can be used to copy files suitable for processing on a little endian binary representation, ASCII based system to files suitable for processing on a big endian EBCDIC based system.
 The file contains two record types ("Sample Record A" and "Sample Record B").
-The two different records are distinguishable by the value of the record type fields (A-RECORD-TYPE of record A-SAMPLE-RECORD and B-RECORD-TYPE of B-SAMPLE-RECORD).
+The two different records are distinguishable by the value of the record type fields (A-RECORD-TYPE of record A-SAMPLE-RECORD and B-RECORD-TYPE of B--SAMPLE-RECORD).

 '''

 File: asc2ebc.conf

 #

 This file is the configuration file for testing the

 xpcfiles program.

 #

 path "/home/stephen/xpcfiles.test/%s.cbb";

-'''

-'''

 global lazy, verbose, omit_fillers;

 input little_endian, ascii;

 output big_endian, ebcdic;

 layout "Sample Record A" book sample map A-SAMPLE-RECORD

-include A-SAMPLE-RECORD

-when A-SAMPLE-RECORD.A-RECORD-TYPE = "A";
+include A-SAMPLE-RECORD A-RECORD-TYPE = "A";

 layout "Sample Record B" book sample map B-SAMPLE-RECORD

 include B-SAMPLE-RECORD

-when B-SAMPLE-RECORD

 when B-SAMPLE-RECORD.B-RECORD-TYPE = "B";

 '''